GrgoMariani/NVidia-Jetson-DHT22-Python/README.md

 The function C_DHT.readSensor(pinNumber) returns (temperature, humidity, 0 or 1) triplet as result.
 If the last value is 0 the communication failed so try again in 2 seconds.
 If 1 simply read the temperature and humidity.

 The code sets the communication w/ the sensor on its own thread so it minimizes the chances of interrupt.
 Don't expect to get a reading every time you try to call the function.
 Give it a few times.

+You can also modify it to read from DHT11 or DHT21 as well